Plan Availability: Site Builder is an optional add-on to all plans.

 Dash’s homepage is made up of a hero block followed by up to five customizable sections, each of which has the option to be swapped out for a different block type and an Instagram feed block.

-The Inventory page features a grid of all the items that are available for booking on your site and is made up of three components: an alternate hero block, and an item grid
+The Inventory page features a grid of all the items or products that are available for booking on your site and is made up of several components: an alternate hero block and an item grid.

-Each grid item is comprised of the item’s image followed underneath with the item’s title and category.
-Each item is linked to the specific item’s page.
+Each grid item is comprised of the item’s or product's image followed underneath with the item’s or product's title and category.
+Each item is linked to the specific item’s or product's page.

-A Category page is similar in function to the Inventory page except that instead of listing all your items, it lists the items specific to one category.
+A Category page is similar in function to the Inventory page except that instead of listing all your items or products, it lists the items or products specific to one category.

 SidebarBack to top